MartinGbz/NameDayToken/README.md

 # Abstract

-The NameDayToken is an ERC-20 contract mintable by addresses with specific ENS names and transferable only during the specific name day.
+- The **NameDayToken** is an ERC-20 contract mintable by addresses with specific ENS names and transferable only during the specific name day.

   Example: You setup an Alice token that is mintable by all \*alice\*.eth holders and only transferable during Alice's day (16/12 of each year).

+- The **NameDayTokenFactory** contract allow you to deploy a NameDayToken easily.

 # Specifications

+## NameDayToken

-## Constructor
+### Constructor

 - **string name\_** : ERC-20 token name (eg: AliceToken)
 - **string symbol\_** : ERC-20 token symbol (eg: ALICE)